INTERNSHIP / EXTERNSHIP / SHADOW

-Internship positions will be filled through the Veterinary Internship & Residency Matching Program for the 2021 - 2022 internship year.
+Internship positions last one year and begin and end in June.
+The positions will be filled through the Veterinary Internship & Residency Matching Program (VIRMP) for the 2022-2023 internship year.
 All interested applicants should submit their application through the VIRMP Program at www. virmp.org.
-Please visit the VIRMP or AAEP (Avenues Internships) websites for complete salary and employee benefits information.
+Please visit the VIRMP website for complete salary and employee benefits information.

 Externships are available to veterinary students in their third and fourth year of school interested in pursuing a career in equine medicine.
 It is intended to broaden the experience base of future veterinarians, as well as offer those interested in applying for internships the opportunity to introduce themselves to us and experience our internship program first hand.
 The program offers the opportunity to observe a wide variety of cases, exposes you to various procedures, and provides you a chance to work with our staff.

 Externs are expected to help with morning treatments, occasional treatments at night, appointments, holding horses, prepping for surgery, cleaning, and helping with emergencies (day or night).
 Externs are not limited to 40-hour work weeks and are expected to be a part of the weekend routine unless prior arrangements have been agreed upon.
 Externships are non-monetary and are offered in two-week rotations.
 The rotation schedule allows for one extern at a time to live on site (free of charge) for the duration of the rotation and lunches are provided Monday through Friday.

 If you are interested in applying for an Externship position please follow the prompts below and/or contact Mrs. Honnas by email at .